koraytugay/koraytugay.github.io/content/literature/the-phoenix-project.md

 But Eric does not find the answer complete:

 > Yes, that's certainly one type of work.
 But you're still missing the three other types of work that IT Operations is responsible for.
-To me, that's no-where near the level of understanding of work you need in order to fix your problems around project deliverables, outages, and compliance.
+To me, that's nowhere near the level of understanding of work you need in order to fix your problems around project deliverables, outages, and compliance.
 Grab your stuff.
 We’re going for a ride.

 They go to one of the manufacturing plants: MRP-8 and climb to the catwalk to get a birds-eye view of the plant floor.
 Erik makes a small speech to Bill about the plant: